tank-bohr/bookish_spork/doc/README.md

 * Real http request to real servers: not very reliable, requires internet
 * You can use external http server like [`https://httpbin.org/`](https://httpbin.org/) (hackney approach)
 * You can mock your http client library
-* Also you can run an http-server within your application on your localhost on a particualr port
+* Also you can run an http-server within your application on your localhost on a particular port

 The last approach is the best IMHO.
 It is absolutely http-client agnostic.
 It doesn't require internet connection or any external utilities.